-In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), South Central College will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.
+In accordance with the requirements of Title II of the Americans with Disabilities Act of 1990 ("ADA"), Central Lakes College will not discriminate against qualified individuals with disabilities on the basis of disability in its services, programs, or activities.

-Employment: South Central College does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the ADA.
+Employment: Central Lakes College does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the ADA.

-Effective Communication: South Central College will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in South Central College's programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.
+Effective Communication: Central Lakes College will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in Central Lakes College's programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.

-Modifications to Policies and Procedures: South Central College will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
-For example, individuals with service animals are welcomed in South Central College offices, even where pets are generally prohibited.
+Modifications to Policies and Procedures: Central Lakes College will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.
+For example, individuals with service animals are welcomed in Central Lakes College offices, even where pets are generally prohibited.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of South Central College, should contact the office of Human Resources, Brian Tiegs, Director of Human Resources, 507-389-7219 or brian.tiegs@southcentral.edu as soon as possible but no later than 48 hours before the scheduled event.
+Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of Central Lakes College, should contact the office of

+Karna Kurtz, Vice President of HR and Culture, karna.kurtz@clcmn.edu or by calling 218-855-8054 as soon as possible but no later than 48 hours before the scheduled event.